vesuxyz/docs/docs/curators/vaults/basics.md

 ## Security

 As with all of the Vesu infrastructure we put a strong focus on the security of Vesu Vaults.
-Among other aspects, this involves that 100% of the production smart contract code is audited and covered by a bug bounty.
+Among other aspects, this involves that 100% of the production smart contract code is audited.
 You can learn more about our rigorous security process, our security partners, our audits and other resources in our Security [docs](/docs/security/index.md).